omkar-foss/hogmon/README.md

 # hogmon

 A simple monitoring tool to alert about processes hogging CPU and Memory.
-Supports emails as well as Slack alerts.
+Supports emails as well as Slack alerts (via [webhooks](https://api.slack.com/messaging/webhooks)).
+Also supports persisting the alerts to a PostgreSQL database.

 ## Usage